 A candidate may exercise his option to voluntarily exit from B.Sc.
 Programme temporarily for a semester during the B.Sc.
-Programme, by registering for a 'DROP option' in the beginning of the semester.
+Programme, utilizing the drop option.
 The drop can be exercised to take up special internship / innovation / exploratory / entrepreneurship / advanced research / start-up and such related activities.
 Under such circumstances a candidate can normally avail drop over two successive semesters.
 Such 'drop' semester will be identified as sabbatical semesters.